top of page

 A shot of the pier of St. Pete Florida.
 There are boats in the water and smaller boats on the shore.

-We all know that most people with autism love the water, which is why the beaches of St. Pete are a wonderful autism-friendly vacation option.
-When you are not swimming at the beaches or at your hotel’s pool, you may find yourself wandering around your resort.
+We all know that most people with autism love the water, which is why the beaches of St. Pete are an excellent autism-friendly vacation option.
+When you are not swimming at the beaches or your hotel’s pool, you may wander around your resort.
 One of St. Pete’s resorts has been certified through the Center for Autism and Related Disabilities (CARD).
 The staff at this resort has been specially trained to assist families with special needs.
-The resort also offers safety kits filled with outlet covers, corner cushions, door alarms, and so much more.
-Add in the KONK Club, which is short for Kids Only No Kidding Club, with sensory features, as well as special dietary options at mealtimes, and you will find yourself relaxing more than worrying when you are on vacation in St. Pete.
+The resort also offers safety kits with outlet covers, corner cushions, door alarms, and more.
+Add in the KONK Club, which is short for Kids Only No Kidding Club, with sensory features and special dietary options at mealtimes, and you will find yourself relaxing more than worrying when you are on vacation in St. Pete.

 3. San Antonio, Texas